gabeweng/gabeweng.github.io/_posts/2020-08-30-keyword-extraction.md

 ![](/images/keyword-counting-ranking.png){:.align-center}

+### Drawback of Naive Counting
+This method has an obvious drawback of only focusing on frequency.
+But, generic words are likely to be very frequent in any document, but are not representative of the domain and topic of the document.
+We need some way to filter out generic terms.

 ## Rapid Automatic Keyword Extraction (RAKE)
 RAKE is a domain-independent keyword extraction method proposed in 2010.
 It uses word frequency and co-occurrence to identify the keywords.
 It is very useful for identifying relevant multi-word expressions.